The Decision to go

 The room was well lit and people were forming a queue and all were holding a red envelope with a distinct gold seal on it.
-In my hand I had an umbrella.
-I made my way to the Usher who was holding a folder which I had presumed contained the VIP names.
+In my hand, I had an umbrella.
+I made my way to the Usher who was holding a folder that I had presumed contained the VIP names.
 I took a deep breath and set my turban with my hands and the man asked for my surname.

 I said it but I saw him looking at me, nothing came out of my mouth as I tried to speak.